 Clinical Research Facilities

-There are five facilities on the Cambridge Biomedical Research Campus that work together to help clinical researchers, pharmaceutical companies and patients.
+There are four facilities on the Cambridge Biomedical Research Campus that work together to help clinical researchers, pharmaceutical companies and patients.
 All receive funding from the National Institute for Health Research (NIHR).
 They are:

 - Cambridge Clinical Research Centre (CCRC)